 Outdoor activities in Jeddah

 Weekends in Jeddah are often spent around the Red Sea coast.
-Picnicking is a popular activity and the cooler climes of winter the Corniche and the city’s parks are filled with families.
-Expats should go early in the day to avoid evening congestion.
+Picnicking is a popular activity.
+In the cooler climes of winter, the Corniche and the city’s parks are filled with families.
+It's best to go early in the day to avoid evening congestion.

 There are beaches just to the north of Jeddah where boats and jet skis can be hired.
-Here there are several private beach clubs with swimming areas, restaurants and cafés.
-These beaches are family-friendly, and expats can access them by buying a day pass or becoming a member.
+Here, you can find several private beach clubs with swimming areas, restaurants, and cafés.
+These beaches are family friendly, and you can access them by buying a day pass or becoming a member.

 See and do in Jeddah